alexoh2bd/Project_CVE/README.md

 --------

-## Setup Environment and Prereq files
+## Setup Environment and Prerequisite files
 `
 python -m venv venv
 source ./venv/bin/activate
 pip install -r requirements.txt
 `
+### GCP Setup
+To access Google Cloud BigQuery, we save a service account key in our repository as 'credentials.json'.

+### Data sources
 We need NVD and Known Exploited Vulnerabilities (KEV)

 They can be found at these websites